scottie-l/reading-notes/reading-notes-401/class-22.md

 1. Why do we not need more .html pages in a multi-page React app?
 Because the page is updated dynamically from supplied state data to render.

 2. If we wanted a component to show up on every page, where would we put it and why?
     - Inside the <BrowserRouter />, outside a <Route />?
-It will have access to our components to rendee the page.
+It will have access to our components to render the page.

 3. What does routing do with the components that were rendered when a new route is requested?
 It re-renders the page with the new component.